irgroup-classrooms/dis08-2021/assignments.md

 * **Name**: {your name here}
 * **E-Mail**: {your smail address here}

-Then, answer the following questions in a short text:
+Then, answer the following questions in a short text (at least 3 sentences each!):

 1. Do you have any prior experience in the field introduced in the introductory session?
 If so, give a short overview on them.
 2. What expectations or wishes do you have on the data modeling course?